[Home ] [Archive] [ فارسی ]

 Send citation to:

-Arameshenia P, Moradi G, Moradi M, Moradi Dashtpagerdi M. Evaluation of Vegetation Changes in Dena Protected Area Using Remote Sensing.
+Arameshenia P, Moradi G, Moradi M, Moradi Dashtpagerdi M. Assessment of Vegetation Cover Changes in Dena Protected Area Using Remote Sensing.
 PEC 2025; 13 (26) : 8

 URL: http://pec.gonbad.ac.ir/article-1-994-en.html